Perlover/bitcoin-kit-makefile/README.txt

 The motivation to do it was because the CentOS 6.* has many old packages for the Bitcoin Core compiling.
 These packages are: libtools, pkg-config, autotools, gcc compiler and so on...
-You will not be able to build from sources the Bitcoin Core without hardcore...
+You will not be able to build the Bitcoin Core from sources without hardcore f*cking...

-This makefile has this the hardcore stuff for you!
+This makefile makes this f*cking for you you! ;-)

 How install
 -----------